phillip-keldenich/sammy/README.md

    and relies on enough memory being available; in our experiment environment, the scripts distribute the work across 6 identical machines, which still may take 1-2 days to complete the experiments.
+   The figures that are produced can be found in the `experiments/paper_figures` directory.

 3. To reproduce almost all the experiments from our paper, including the identification of non-trivial instances in the full instance set,